hong-chen/notes/git.md

 <br><br>

-- __Initialize local directory and link it to a repository server__
+- __Initialize local directory and link it to a server repository__

 First go to the directory you want to initialize,